techakhil-me/standurdblogtest/content/first-in-c.md

 >> Hello World
 ```

-Thats how you print hello world in C++ language.
+Thats how you print hello world in GO language.